Yanina Wickmayer: 2014: Diagnosed with Lyme disease

-2015: 4th WTA title
+2015: Fourth career title

 Wickmayer started the year at Auckland where she lost in the first round to wildcard Taylor Townsend.
 Playing in Sydney at the Sydney International, Wickmayer lost in the first round of qualifying to Tímea Babos.
-In Melbourne at the Australian Open, Wickmayer upset 23rd seed Anastasia Pavlyuchenkova in the first round.
-In the second round, she beat Lara Arruabarrena.
-In the third round, Wickmayer upset 14th seed Sara Errani to reach the fourth round for the first time since 2010.
+In Melbourne at the Australian Open, Wickmayer upset 23rd seed Anastasia Pavlyuchenkova in the first round and beat Lara Arruabarrena in the second.
+In round three, she upset 14th seed Sara Errani to reach the fourth round for the first time since 2010.
 In the fourth round, she lost to third seed Simona Halep.

 As a wildcard at the Diamond Games, Wickmayer was defeated in the first round by Barbora Záhlavová-Strýcová.
 In Mexico at the Monterrey Open, Wickmayer lost in the first round to fourth seed and eventual champion, Timea Bacsinszky.
 At the Indian Wells Open, Wickmayer lost in the second round to second seed Maria Sharapova.
 At Miami, she was defeated in the first round by Sloane Stephens.
-Competing in Poland at the Katowice Open, Wickmayer lost in the first round to top seed and home crowd favorite Agnieszka Radwańska.
+Competing in Poland at the Katowice Open, she lost in the first round to top seed and home crowd favorite Agnieszka Radwańska.

-Wickmayer began clay-court season at the Prague Open.
-She reached the semifinals with wins over eighth seed Camila Giorgi, Aleksandra Krunić, and qualifier Danka Kovinić.
+Wickmayer began clay-court season at the Prague Open with wins over eighth seed Camila Giorgi, Aleksandra Krunić, and qualifier Danka Kovinić.
 Wickmayer then fell in her semifinal match to top seed Karolína Plíšková.
 Seeded sixth at the Empire Slovak Open, she was defeated in the second round by Jeļena Ostapenko.
-In Germany at the Nürnberger Versicherungscup, her final tournament before the French Open, Wickmayer lost in the first round to Evgeniya Rodina.
+In Germany at the Nürnberger Versicherungscup, Wickmayer lost in the first round to Evgeniya Rodina.
 At the French Open, she lost in the first round to 19th seed Elina Svitolina.

 Wickmayer began grass-court season by competing at the first edition of the Nottingham Open.
 In the first round, she beat fourth seed Karin Knapp.
 In the second round, she defeated Bojana Jovanovski.
 In the quarterfinals, Wickmayer faced fifth seed Alison Riske.
 Riske led 6–2, 2–0 before Wickmayer had to retire due to illness.
-Wickmayer lost in the final round of qualifying at the Aegon Classic to Kateryna Bondarenko.
-In Eastbourne at the Aegon International, Wickmayer was defeated in the first round of qualifying by 15th seed Christina McHale.
-In Wimbledon, Wickmayer lost in the first round to Elizaveta Kulichkova.
+Wickmayer lost in the final round of qualifying at Birmingham to Kateryna Bondarenko.
+In Eastbourne, she was defeated in the first round of qualifying by 15th seed Christina McHale.
+In Wimbledon, she lost her first-round match to Elizaveta Kulichkova.